tenstorrent/tt-exalens/docs/ttlens-app-tutorial.md

 dump-gpr         gpr      Prints all RISC-V registers for BRISC, TRISC0, TRISC1, and TRISC2 on the current core. write-xy         wxy      Writes data word to address 'addr' at noc0 location x-y of the current chip. riscv            rv       Commands for RISC-V debugging: device           d        Shows a device summary.
-When no argument is supplied, it iterates through all devices used by the gdb              gdb      Starts or stops gdb server. go               go       Sets the current device/location. run-elf          re       Loads an elf file into a brisc and runs it.
+When no argument is supplied, it iterates through all devices gdb              gdb      Starts or stops gdb server. go               go       Sets the current device/location. run-elf          re       Loads an elf file into a brisc and runs it.